FAQs: Video | HDMI Codec

 SS50 MS7 Codec Series What is the decoding capacity of this codec in terms of channels?
 This codec can decode a maximum of four channels, which can be configured as 2x USB camera and 2x network streams, or 1x USB camera and 3x network streams, or ...

-• FAQs: Preview of Codec
+• FAQs: ONVIF of Codec